yegor256/blog/_posts/2014/jul/2014-07-03-how-to-read-manifest-mf.md

 String url = Manifests.read("Pgsql");
 ```

-If you know of any other useful purposes for `MANIFEST.MF`, let me know :)
+If you know of any other useful purposes for `MANIFEST.MF`, let me know.